ecodynlab/GALUP/Modules/Module 2.md

 ##### Instructions #####
 1. In Google Earth Engine, open the script "01_search_and_display."
 2. Using the geometry tools (14.), identify a region of interest (smaller than the size of a country) and draw a polygon around it following the procedure given in the video.
 This will be automatically imported into the code editor, modifying the existing script.
-3. Choose two sets of dates over which satellite data will be collected: one set in the summer months (May through August) and one set in the winter months (December to March).
-Set the initial and end dates for each set to be about 3 months apart.
+3. Choose dates over which satellite data will be collected in the format 'YYYY-MM-DD':

+    a.
+Enter a set of dates during the summer months (May through August), and set the start and end dates about 3 months apart.

-5. Using the script as a guide, map the satellite images using your chosen region and dates of interest.
+    b.
+Using the script as a guide, map the satellite images using your chosen region and dates of interest.

+    c.
+Submit screenshots of your mapped images <a href="https://github.com/ecodynlab/GALUP/issues/new" title="here">here</a>\.

+4. Repeat the process of 3(a-c) with a set of dates during the winter months (December to March).
-6. Questions: What differences do you notice between the data taken during the summer and winter?
+5. Questions: What differences do you notice between the data taken during the summer and winter?
 Change the cloud cover fraction filtered in GEE: what changes do you notice in the output?
 Change the band combinations in the visualization parameters (e.g. for Landsat 8 edit "bands: ['B5', 'B4', 'B3']" to "bands: ['B4','B3','B2']".
 What do you notice about the map output after this change?
-7. Submit images/screenshots of your map <a href="https://github.com/ecodynlab/GALUP/issues/new" title="here">here</a>\.
+Submit your answers to these questions on this [form](https://docs.google.com/forms/d/e/1FAIpQLSexZ7T8WgL7gh1BDYaJ0_BCe4ndr03Q81Z0T5-gC-nG6SZa_A/viewform?usp=sf_link).

 ##### Result #####